Compare UK Secured Loan Rates from Specialist Lenders

 Reviewed by Samantha Turner

 Samantha has 25+ years of UK specialist lending experience, advising on second charge mortgages, bridging finance, and adverse credit cases across the full panel of FCA-authorised UK lenders.
-Rate ranges, lender criteria, and market commentary on this page are reviewed monthly and reflect current panel pricing as at 11 June 2026.
+Secured Loan Rates is operated by Charles Frank Finance Limited, a family-run FCA-authorised UK brokerage.
+Rate ranges, lender criteria, and market commentary on this page are reviewed monthly and reflect current panel pricing as at 17 July 2026.